-Wonders never cease on the Manaslu Circuit trek, but the best part is near the end.
+Wonders never cease on the Manaslu Circuit Trek, but the best part is near the end.
 The Larkya La (5,160m) isn’t the highest trekking pass in the Nepalese Himalayas but it’s certainly one of the most dramatic.
 It’s a draining climb up to the pass but the reward is a sweeping view over dozens of mountains.

-Only opened to tourists in 2008, the Tsum valley is an isolated Tibetan realm with beautiful gompas, traditional villages and exciting exploratory treks.
+Only opened to tourists in 2008, the Tsum valley is an isolated Tibetan realm with beautiful gompas, traditional villages, and exciting exploratory treks.
 It’s considered a baeyul, or hidden paradise land, in Tibetan culture.

-There are some fabulous side trips on both the Manaslu Circuit and the Tsum Valley treks and you should allow three or four extra days to enjoy them.
+There are some fabulous side trips on both the Manaslu Circuit with Tsum Valley treks and you should allow three or four extra days to enjoy them.
 Chances are that treks to Manaslu base camp, to the high passes along the Tibet border, or to crystalline lakes and atmospheric monasteries will turn out to be the most memorable part of your trek.

 Being a relatively recent addition to the Nepal trekking scene and, for now, relatively quiet, the Manaslu area offers the chance to see traditional village life where agriculture and yak herding play a more important role in local economies than tourism.